kelsa-pi/unodit/README.md

 ###Convert XDL file to python code and embed in document

-Use parameter `-f` to set the path to any local directory with ui file.
+Use parameter `-f` to set the path to any local directory with `xdl` file.
 Place odt document in  project dir.

     python3 ./unodit.py -f 'LIBREOFFICE_PATH/4/user/basic/DialogLib/Default.xdl'